 The National Driver Register (NDR) will conduct a Cleanfile on March 15, 2014.

 Cleanfile is an optional process.
 It is a means for jurisdictions to refresh the pointers it has on the Problem Driver Pointer System (PDPS).
 NDR replaces all pointers on the PDPS file with the Cleanfile set of pointers sent by the jurisiction.
 In order for a pointer to be included in the Cleanfile, the associated record in the jurisdiction must contain a conviction or withdrawal specified in 23 CFR Part 1327 section 1327.5 (a) or in Appendix A to that rule.

-To participate in this Cleanfile, please email NDR prior to November 26, 2013, and plan to send your file to NDR no later than December 4, 2013.
+To participate in this Cleanfile, please email NDR by March 5, 2014, and plan to send your file to NDR no later than March 12, 2014.

 Cleanfiles must be submitted via Secure FTP or FTP.
 Please schedule a test of SFTP/FTP connectivity with NDR before attempting to send the full Cleanfile.

 If you plan to participate in this Cleanfile or if you have any questions, please contact the NDR Office by sending an email to NDR_Operations@dot.gov.

 On June 25, 2011, the Social Security Administration (SSA) changed the process for issuing social security numbers (SSNs) by creating a new method of issuance called "randomization".
 Part of the randomization change now allows for the inclusion of “8” as the first character in a SSN.
 Please note that randomization may require updates to your in-house systems and business processes.